arjunpdhaliwal/dxp5/README.md

 # dxp5
-small personal hacks for p5.js
+small personal hacks for p5.js because there was one API i didn't like